meilisearch/documentation/guides/advanced_guides/search_parameters.md

 }
 ```

-In the example above, the cropped version of overview is 200 characters longs.
-There are 100 characters before `shifu`, the first match, and 100 characters again from the first letter of `shifu`.
+In the example above, the cropped version of `overview` is 200 characters longs.
+There are 100 characters before `shifu` (the first match) and 100 more characters from the first letter of `shifu`.

 ## Attributes to highlight